 You could have written a LinkedIn post instead of asking that question, you see?

 Are you getting your social media strategy right or wrong?
-Tell us about it.
+Tell me about it.